cu-mkp/m-k-manuscript-data/_texts/p-030r_tl.md

 For pints, <span class="tl">molds</span> are made with <span class="m">white clay</span> mixed with <span class="m"><span class="al">horse</span> dung</span> & <span class="m">cloth waste</span> & well beaten, because the pints, being deep half—circles, would not easily release from the <span class="tl"><span class="m">grais</span> mould</span>, unlike the <span class="m">earth</span> ones, which are soft.
 One makes the noyau of the <span class="tl">mold</span> of the said pints in grais.

 In <span class="tl">metal molds</span>, one makes vents and casts all at once, which is the cause that in the middle of the dish, no smoky black line which comes from the vapor & smoke of the <span class="m">metal</span> that is cast, which is the cause that in that spot, the work is lumpy & very often pierced.
-However they repair it with soldering <span class="del">du n</span>, as is said.
+However they repair it with <span class="m">soldering</span> <span class="del">du n</span>, as is said.
 This smoke is made right in the middle of the cast, & in <span class="tl"> molds of <span class="m">grais</span></span>.

 The vessel can be <span class="tl">hammered</span> <span class="del">mar</span> to make it more vendable.
 But it will not last as long.